tranzmatt/flint/README.md

 - Optional local Python agent
 - Uses your notes as memory
 - Can read graph connections for more context
-- Works with Ollama, local GGUF files, and configured API providers
+- currently Works with Ollama only
 - Can search Wikipedia when internet access is enabled
+>- under development
 - Note-editing actions for supported requests

 ### Local First